bantoinese83/Clean_List/README.md

 - **Image Preview**: The application provides an image preview when a user selects an image, which is a nice user-friendly feature.
 - **Progress Bar**: The application displays a progress bar while the image is being analyzed, which provides visual feedback to the user.

-## Conclusion

-Cleanest List is a well-structured application that demonstrates good practices in web development, such as using environment variables for

 ## Installation
 1. Clone the repository:

 ```bash